 German Studies Requirements

-The German program emphasizes the acquisition of superior skills in the German language as the basis for the study of the literatures and cultures of the German-speaking world.
+The German Program emphasizes the acquisition of superior skills in the German language as the basis for the study of the literatures and cultures of the German-speaking world.
 Unless otherwise noted, all courses are taught in German as students continue to hone their skills in reading, writing, speaking, and listening.
 Upper-level courses provide training in close reading and analysis of literary and cultural texts in order to further students’ understanding of a culture different from their own.
-Students at all levels explore literature and film alongside culture and politics as well as history and contemporary affairs.
+Students at all levels explore literature and film alongside culture and politics, as well as history and contemporary affairs.

 Majors in German studies are encouraged to study their entire junior year in a German-speaking country; majors and minors are encouraged to spend at least one semester abroad.
-Study-abroad options include approved programs in Berlin, Munich, Freiburg, Tübingen, and Salzburg.
+Study-abroad options include approved programs in Berlin, Munich, Freiburg, Tübingen, Vienna, and Salzburg.
 The German faculty welcomes inquiries from students regarding the different programs and the one-semester and full-year options.

 The major in German studies and the German minor provide excellent preparation for students who wish to pursue German-related grant opportunities, employment in international companies and organizations, or careers in government or academics.